 143. The sole, it will thus be seen, with the necessary elongation required cannot be cut out of the ordinary sole leather, either in one piece or otherwise, but must have elastic material that will elongate and bend easily at the waist, somehow or other, introduced.
-Of the elasticated material introduced by myself long ago, I shall treat afterwards (chap.
+Of the elasticated material introduced by myself long ago, I shall treat afterwards (Chap.
 X.).
 At present, I am discussing a principle necessary to be attended to in reference to the character of the sole of the boot or shoe to harmonize with a corresponding characteristic of the foot.

-144. In walking, only a small part of the sole of the nude foot touches the ground.
+of the nude foot touches the ground.
 A print of the wet foot on the floor affords a practical illustration of this fact.
-The form of this prin will be found very different in different feet.
+The form of this print will be found very different in different feet.
 In some, comparatively flat or very low-arched ones, the whole of the outside, from the little toe to the heel, touches the ground, so that the outline of the print, in such cases, forms an irregularly-shaped figure, the bearings of the two piers of the longitudinal arch being connected by a long narrow bearing on the outside, under what may be termed the pier of the lateral arch (33 and 49-53).